craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Note that Lindsey now has Outlook, OneDrive, etc in the list.

 1. Select the Notification icon in the top right.
-Note the "Time to change your password" message.
+Note the “Time to change your password” message.

 1. Close the InPrivate window.